polterguy/sulphur-five/README.md

 file you requested, and not some bogus file, served by a malicious man in the middle.

 This also happens to facilitate for extreme mirroring of files, where if a file for some reasons, is lost in one server, you can still search for its
-SHA1 value in other servers, and possibly find your file - If it has been shared by other instances that is.
-This allows you to massively distributed share the same file, on literally thousands of different servers, yet still have a cryptographic guarantee of that it is the exact same file, and that it has not been tampered with in any ways!
+SHA1 value in other servers, and possibly find your file - If it has been shared by others.
+This allows you to massively distributed share the same file, on literally thousands of different servers - Yet still have a cryptographic guarantee of that it is the exact same file, and that it has not been tampered with in any ways!

 When the system converts the specified Markdown into HTML, it will even _"whitewash"_ the resulting HTML tag result, and only display what is considered